 - Clean the fenugreek leaves bunch, remove the leaves separately.
 Discard the stalk.
 Wash the leaves in water to remove the dirt and sand.
 Drain and keep aside.

-- Heat a pan, add a tsp of oil.
+- Heat a pan, add a teaspoon of oil.
 Add chopped onions, red and green chilies, curry leaves, garlic cloves, and sauté until onions turn translucent

 - Next add drained methi leaves and sauté until the leaves wilt, takes around 5-8 minutes.